hydrobricks/hydrobricks-doc/doc/parameters.rst

                                 'k_slow_2', 'precip_corr_factor']

 Create a SPOTPY setup object that bundles the model, parameters, forcing, observations, and objective function.
+The calibration helpers live in the ``hydrobricks.trainer`` module.
 The ``warmup`` argument (in days) excludes the opening period of each run from the objective function to avoid spin-up artefacts — see the :ref:`warmup section <running>` for background:

 .. code-block:: python

+   import hydrobricks.trainer as trainer

-   spot_setup = hb.SpotpySetup(
+   spot_setup = trainer.SpotpySetup(
       socont,
       parameters,
       forcing,
       obs,
       warmup=365,
       obj_func='nse'
    )